MicrosoftDocs/powerapps-docs/powerapps-docs/teams/understand-power-apps-studio.md

 1. [Screen selector](#11--screen-selector) - switch between different screens within an app.

-1. [Change canvas screen size](#12--change-canvas-screen-size) - change the size of the canvas during authoring experience inside Studio.
+1. [Change canvas screen size](#12--change-canvas-screen-size) - change the size of the canvas during authoring experience inside Power Apps Studio.

 Let’s understand each option inside Power Apps Studio in detail.

 ## 1 - Build hub

-When you launch Power Apps Studio, the Studio opens inside Teams interface inheriting the Teams interface and options.
+Launching Power Apps Studio from the build hub opens the app authoring experience inside Teams interface that inherits the Teams interface and options.
 The **Home**, **Build** and **About** tabs are explained earlier in the section Understanding the Power Apps interface.

 ## 2 – Power Apps Studio options